Table of Contents

 Place one of the small Salonpas patches right where I’ve indicated in the picture.
 The top edge should go against that bump near the base of the back of your head.
 They’re available at every drugstore and even cheaper on Amazon.

 The patch will loosen the whole area so that all of the muscles work become better balanced.
-Gentle tilting and turning of your head from side to side loosen the joints so that the muscles relax.
+Gentle tilting and turning your head from side to side loosen the joints so that the muscles relax.
+Often, the pain at the base of the head with an earache dissipates quickly.

 Stretches and Exercises for Longer-Lasting Relief: